10 Reasons Why Top Salespeople Leave

 Many companies learn this the hard way.
 You may have had a strong compensation plan once upon a time, but you need to stay on top of adjusting On-Target Earnings (OTE) to meet industry standards.

-Sales reps can easily use websites like Compguage.com to benchmark their own salary, so internal benchmarking is a must.
+Sales reps can easily use websites like Compgauge.com to benchmark their own salary, so internal benchmarking is a must.
 If wages stagnate for even a couple of years, nearly half of reps would be willing to leave for another opportunity for as little as a 10% increase in pay.

 6. Inaccurate Commission Payouts